albertotonda/optimization-crop-allocation/README.md

 mean_Ya_pred and sd_Ya_pred: mean and standard deviation of yield over the 2000-2017 period per site Following columns (from 2000 to 2017) are estimated annual yields.

+## 2024-01-26
+There might be some issues.

+Arguments to discuss:
+- experiments, deadline paper
+- linear programming with George

 ## 2023-11-30
 Multi-objective approach to the problem of soja crops allocation:
 - maximize soja production